To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Why this CV works

-- For example, instead of just listing your proficiency in data manipulation, explain how you utilised your expertise in this area to free up storage space and increase efficiency for the organisation.
+- Your Alteryx data analyst resume will benefit from assimilating clear examples of your work with abstract skills.
+For instance, rather than simply listing your proficiency in data manipulation, describe how you leveraged your expertise in this area to free up storage space and increase efficiency for the organization.

 Why this CV works